-^ In the event of mine development:

-- a third party will be entitled to a 5% beneficial interest in the first related mine operating entity, but not in respect of any subsequent mine development within the area of the Bokoro II, Bokoro Est and Sanankoro II permits in the Sanankoro Project Area, plus the Farassaba III and Siékorolé permits in the Yanfolila Project Area; and - Cora has a right to buyout the third party's 5% beneficial interest in the mine operating entity and / or the third party's 5% interest held in the Group entity Sankarani Ressources SARL for US\$1 million.
+In the event of mine development a third party will be entitled to a 5% beneficial interest in the first related mine operating entity, but not in respect of any subsequent mine development within the areas of the Bokoro II, Bokoro Est and Sanankoro II permits.
+Cora has a right to buyout the third party's 5% beneficial interest in the mine operating entity and / or the third party's 5% interest held in the Group entity Sankarani Ressources SARL for US\$1 million.